sanying123/documentation/using-inspect-protect/protect-java/configuring-the-microagent.md

 ### Java Properties

-Configure the microagent using Java system properties specified as arguments to the JVM command.
+Configure the Microagent using Java system properties specified as arguments to the JVM command.

 Syntax: `-D${prop-name}=${prop-value}`